 Learn more about spinal muscular atrophy research at Nationwide Children's Hospital.

-Through the Division of Pediatric Neurology, the Spinal Muscular Atrophy Clinic accepts referrals from primary care physicians and pediatric specialists from the United States and internationally.
+The Spinal Muscular Atrophy (SMA) Clinic accepts referrals from primary care physicians and pediatric specialists from the United States and internationally.
 To make a referral, there are three options: